apollo

 Medicinal Benefits

-Cyramza 100 Injection 10 ml contains Trastuzumab, which is used for treating patients with different types of cancer.
+Cyramza 100 Injection contains Trastuzumab, which is used for treating patients with different types of cancer.
 This medicine works by inhibiting the excess production of a human vascular endothelial growth factor receptor 2, which is responsible for the growth and spread of cancer cells.
 This causes inhibition of the cancer cell growth and, finally, initiation of programmed cell death.

 Storage